manonthemon/Readme-Generator/README.md

  Project covered under the following license:
  - MIT<br>

- ## Contributors
+ ## Contributing
+ To contribute to this project please contact me using the contact details provided below.
 This project was developed by:
  - Maciej Klimowicz

  ## Questions
    - Please send your questions to klimowicz.maciej@gmail.com.
    - For more information visit https://github.com/manonthemon.